 Zinc reduces inflammation

-Zinc is an antioxidant, meaning it decreases oxidative stress, and has been shown to diminish inflammatory protein markers.
+Zinc is an antioxidant that decreases oxidative stress and has been shown to diminish inflammatory protein markers.

-Zinc has also been extensively studied in connection to wide array of health benefits, including:
+Zinc has also been extensively studied in connection to a wide array of health benefits, including:

 - Fights chronic fatigue